 Call for Papers

-Furthermore, artifacts created for military ends connect scholars back to the civilians that often created them.
+Furthermore, artifacts created for military ends provide linkages back to the civilians that often created them, deepening the definitions and broadening the boundaries of traditional military history.
 Military artifacts speak to the intersection of long-standing trade practices with the growing centralization, capitalization, and industrialization of fiscal military states that were developing in the 18th century.
 The Fort Ticonderoga Museum seeks papers relating broadly to material culture made, used, or altered in a military context.
-From soldier’s encounters with domestic furnishings on campaign to the weapons designed and built for battle, military history and material culture are profoundly connected.
+From soldier’s encounters with domestic furnishings on campaign, to the weapons designed and built for battle, military history and material culture are profoundly connected.

 - Objects made for military purposes

 - Civilian objects used in military contexts

 - Archeological research into sites of military occupation